GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 ### ENDUP Statement

 An ENDUP statement is optional.
 It is used to indicate the end of SYSIN input to this job step.
 If there is no other preceding delimiter statement, it serves as an end-of-data indication.
 The ENDUP statement follows the last group of SYSIN control statements.

+# Submitting the Job

+TBD: Provide details

+## Submit Error messages

+If the message begins with HASP, the job was failed by JES2